 Can you imagine what a disaster it would be if you were cooking and put ALL your favourite ingredients into one dish!
 And I mean everything – every single thing you love to eat in one dish.
 Imagine the conflict on your palette!

-Designing a garden planting scheme is no different to cooking a good meal – you need to be disciplined with the ingredients or it will be disastrous.
+Designing a garden planting scheme is no different from cooking a good meal – you need to be disciplined with the ingredients or it will be disastrous.
 Too many random ingredients and your visual palette will get indigestion.

 Even if you cut down on the ingredients, you still need to have harmony with the flavours you are creating.
-Mustard and marshmallows for instance, are going to be an awful combination.
+Mustard and marshmallows, for instance, are going to be an awful combination.
 I feel the same is true about palm trees with pansies.